Neighbourhood Planning

 Cosby Parish Council, as a qualifying body submitted the "Cosby Neighbourhood Plan" to Blaby District Council for Examination in accordance with the neighbourhood planning regulations.
 Following an independent examination, the Cosby Neighbourhood Plan and the Examiner's Report was presented to Council on 20 September 2022.
 Council accepted all of the Examiner's suggested modifications and for the Plan to proceed to referendum.
 The Regulation 18 Decision Statement can be viewed below.

 A referendum on the Cosby Neighbourhood Plan was held on 24 November 2022.
 Following a positive referendum result, Blaby District Council voted to 'make' the Cosby Neighbourhood Plan part of Blaby District's Development Plan.
-The decision statement is available to view below.
+The decision statement is available to view below and the made Neighbourhood Plan can be viewed on the Cosby Parish Council website via the external links section below.

 Cosby Neighbourhood Area Cosby Parish Council has applied for the Parish of Cosby (in its entirety) to be designated as a Neighbourhood Area, with a view to producing a Neighbourhood Plan.
 The statement and map below comprise the application submitted.
 Following a statutory six-week consultation, the Neighbourhood Area designation application was approved on 11 October 2017.